mskymoore/bash_examples/README.md

 ## testSSHConnection.sh :

 Feed it a file with each line being username@hostname or and ip address and it will attempt to ssh into each of them and report the status to the console.
 I use this to test that my ssh key authentication is up to date on servers.

+## BulkOP.sh :

+Feed it a file with each line being username@hostname or ip address and it will attempt to ssh into each of them and execute the string sent in as OP.

+## BulkSCP.sh :

+Feed it a file with each line being username@hostname or ip address and it will attempt to ssh into each one of them and copy a local file or directory sent in as InputFile to a RemotePath on each host listed in HostsFile.